VIDITeaching/ECS272-Fall2023/Homework1/README.md

 This is an individual assignment, so you may not work in groups.
 Your final submission will take the form of a report, including the visualizations you will create and the description of the insights you will gain from your visualizations.

-A full example of visualization and analysis of a multidimensional dataset using D3.js and Vega-Lite can be found in [here](https://observablehq.com/d/2600cf5224a01f25)
+A full example of visualization and analysis of a multidimensional dataset using D3.js and Vega-Lite can be found in [here](https://observablehq.com/d/2600cf5224a01f25).
+Note that for D3.js, please use version v6 or v7 (the latest).
+Versions earlier than v6 use very different and outdated syntax.

 * An Observable Tutorial:  [Five-Minute Introduction to Observable](https://observablehq.com/@observablehq/five-minute-introduction)